 Vitamin E comprises a group of eight related vitamins, including four tocopherols (α, β, γ, and δ-tocopherol) and four tocotrienols (α, β, γ, and δ-tocotrienol).
 Alpha-tocopherol (α-tocopherol) is the most abundant form of vitamin E and is the isoform typically found in vitamin E supplements.

-Rice bran and rice bran oil are good sources of the gamma-tocotrienol (γ-tocotrienol) form of vitamin E, which has been shown to inhibit important steps in metastasis in both (ER+/PR+) and triple negative (ER-/PR-/HER2-) breast cancer cells.
-Gamma-tocotrienol has been shown to inhibit ER+/PR+ and triple negative (ER-/PR-/HER2-) breast cancer cell growth in a dose-dependent manner, without affecting normal breast cells.
+Rice bran and rice bran oil are good sources of the gamma-tocotrienol (γ-tocotrienol) form of vitamin E, which has been shown to inhibit ER+/PR+ and triple negative (ER-/PR-/HER2-) breast cancer cell growth in a dose-dependent manner, without affecting normal breast cells.
+Gamma-tocotrienol also has been reported to inhibit important steps in the metastasis of both ER+/PR+ and triple negative breast cancer cells.

 One study using a mouse model of breast cancer reported that gamma-tocotrienol given as part of the diet suppressed tumor growth.
 The same study also reported that gamma-tocotrienol inhibited colony formation of both mouse mammary and human breast cancer cell lines.
 Colony formation refers to the ability of a single cell to grow into a colony consisting of at least 50 cells.